dandes3/nachos/userprog/README.txt

     All parts of the assignment have been completed and are expected to work properly.

      Basic commentary/conditions to review before testing:
-    - we have tested all of our implementation functions with a num pages value >= 128
+     - We have tested all of our implementation functions with a num pages value >= 128.
+       As per the specifications, this is the only modification in the machine directory.

-    - when executing shell functions it should be noted that while the shell operates in the userprog directory, the rest of the tests reside in test. (i.e. implement tests in the shell as test/cat, test/maxfork, etc.)
+     - When executing shell functions it should be noted that while the shell operates in the userprog directory, the rest of the tests reside in test. (i.e. implement tests in the shell as test/cat, test/maxfork, etc.)

+     - We have implemented the Exec() call with args, meaning any call to Exec() will require either an intended argument passed or in its place a Null Pointer.

+     - We supply our makefile for the test subdirectory, along with all of the pre-made tests we have created.
+If any of these tests are to be run, our makefile will have to be used, not the originally supplied default makefile.

      - TODO: other commentary/pre-reqs